RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-AI-Asessment-catalog.md

 ---
 title:  "AI Asessment catalog"
-excerpt:  "The AI assessment catalog of Fraunhofer IAIS offers a structured guideline that  (...)"
+excerpt:  "The AI assessment catalog of Fraunhofer IAIS offers a structured guideline that can be used to concretize abstract quality standards into application-specific assessment criteria. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Assess.png
 sidebar: